Rap Elizabeth places among the top 20% of public schools in Illinois for:

 |Students by Grade|

-- Rap Elizabeth's student:teacher ratio of 16:1 has stayed the same over five school years.
+- Rap Elizabeth's student:teacher ratio of 16:1 has increased from 15:1 over five school years.

 |All Ethnic Groups|